Internal Medicine & Transitional Year Residency Programs

 - We consider the USMLE score one component of the overall application.
 We aspire to evaluate each candidate based on his or her overall accomplishments and potential, as demonstrated by each component of the application.
 Though specific minimum USMLE scores have not been defined or established by the program, successful candidates in the past have had USMLE scores over 225 (step 1) and 230 (step 2).
 Applicants who have failed any USMLE step examination are less likely to be granted interviews.

 For other correspondence, you can reach us at:

 Baltimore, MD.
 21201

-If you are interested in a Post- match position, Please follow the instructions above.
-Should the need arise, we will consider post- match applicants through SOAP & ERAS only.
+If you are interested in a Post- match position: Should the need arise, we will consider post- match applicants through SOAP & ERAS only.
 Faxed and mailed documents will not be considered.